 Summary: How long should an online course be?

-I hope this helped give you an idea of what to go for in your own courses.
+I hope this helped give you an idea of what to go for in your courses.

-In a nutshell, 4 to 6h Niche Courses are a great choice for your own website and for doing frequent launches, while 15h to 20h+ Masterclasses do especially well on marketplaces.
+In a nutshell, 4 to 6-hour Niche Courses are a great choice for your own website and for doing frequent launches, while 15-hour to 20-hour+ Masterclasses do especially well on marketplaces.

 Courses shorter than 2 or 3 hours don't seem to bring great results as students consider them usually unsatisfying, but there are exceptions.

-In general, if you simply dedicate enough time to explain in sufficient detail your topic, you will end up naturally having a 4 to 5 hours course without having to do anything special to get to that mark.
+In general, if you simply dedicate enough time to explain in sufficient detail your topic, you will end up naturally having a 4 to 5-hour course without having to do anything special to get to that mark.